sorabhsolanki/websocketpoc/README.md

 # websocketpoc
-Chat application which makes use of websocket
+Chat bot application which makes use of websocket